parox/xjs-web-framework/README.md

 This sctructure is created automatically running the command to create an app.
 All files and folders have a standards and will be explained in their respective session.
 XJS framework joined some utilities, and it uses module like

+  - Express.js
-  - express
+  - Socket.io
-  - mongodb
+  - MongoDB
-  - mongoose
+  - Mongoose
-  - socketio
+  - FS-Extra

 If you want you can change the version but is necessary have known about linux structure.